Postbaccalaureate Research Education Program (PREP)

-The National Institute of General Medical Sciences has awarded BCM PREP Scholar grants (GM069234-2003-2014) to the Graduate School of Biomedical Sciences for Baylor College of Medicine to help under-represented college graduates prepare for biomedical Ph.D. study.
-Scholars will complete the program within 12 months, depending on each scholar's individual development plan.
+The National Institute of General Medical Sciences has awarded a PREP R25 grant to the Graduate School of Biomedical Sciences for Baylor College of Medicine to help under-represented college graduates prepare for biomedical Ph.D. study.
+These PREP Scholars will complete the program within 12 months, depending on each scholar's individual development plan.
 There are seven positions available each year.

 - Paid mentored biomedical research at one of the nation's top institutions

 - A molecular and cellular biology course designed for the program